 About the Indicator

 This indicator examines U.S. and global surface temperature patterns from 1901 to the present.
 U.S. surface measurements come from weather stations on land, while global surface measurements also incorporate observations from buoys and ships on the ocean, thereby providing data from sites spanning much of the surface of the Earth.
 For comparison, this indicator also displays satellite measurements that can be used to estimate the temperature of the Earth’s lower atmosphere since 1979.

 This indicator shows anomalies, which compare recorded annual temperature values against a long-term average.
 For example, an anomaly of +2.0 degrees means the average temperature was 2 degrees higher than the long-term average.
 This indicator uses the average temperature from 1901 to 2000 as a baseline for comparison.
 Annual anomalies are calculated for each weather station, starting from daily and monthly average temperatures.
-Anomalies for broader regions have been determined by dividing the country (or the world) into a grid, averaging the data for all weather stations within each cell of the grid, and then averaging the grid cells together (for Figures 1 and 2) or displaying them on a map (Figure 3).
+Anomalies for broader regions have been determined by dividing the country (or the world) into a grid, averaging the data for all weather stations within the grid, and then averaging the grid cells together (for Figures 1 and 2) or displaying them on a map (Figure 3).
 This method ensures that the results are not biased toward regions that happen to have many stations close together.